What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 There is no one-size-fits-all treatment for ADHD.
 Each individual's treatment plan varies, with a multimodal approach typically proving most effective.

-This approach may combine various strategies to alleviate ADHD symptoms, including:
+This approach may combine various strategies to alleviate ADHD traits, including:

 ADHD coaching